Probabilistic Robustness Analysis in High Dimensional Space: Application to Semantic Segmentation Network

 \section{Conclusion}

-Our probabilistic verification method is both scalable and data-efficient.
-While it does not offer deterministic guarantees, it can provide meaningful assurances in regions where existing deterministic tools are not applicable due to computational challenges.
-In this paper, we also demonstrated this capability through a series of numerical experiments.
+Our verification approach is designed to be scalable and efficient.
+Although it does not provide deterministic guarantees, it offers strong probabilistic assurances in regions where deterministic methods are computationally intractable.
+This effectiveness is further demonstrated through the numerical experiments included in the paper.